jtunley14/SundayProphet/README.md

-# SundayProphet NFL Game Predictor
+# SundayProphetAI: NFL Score Predictor

-Welcome to capstone project!
+Welcome to my capstone project!
 The goal of this project is to predict the outcome of NFL football games in 3 major metrics:
 1. Winner
 2. Spread
 3. Point Total (O/U line)

-## Project Overview
+## Background and Motivation

 Sports have been my passion since the moment I was born.

-I would wake up before school in elementary school to watch Sportscenter Summers and falls consisted of traveling up and down the east coast for lacrosse tournaments Blamed my dad for ruining our fantasy football team when I was 12 years old
+I would wake up before school in elementary school to watch Sportscenter Summers and falls consisted of traveling up and down the east coast for lacrosse tournaments Blamed my dad for ruining our fantasy football team when I was 12 years old Jets fan since birth

 While sports analytics was something that I've always been interested in, it was never something I considered as a career, as I did not have the skills to turn into a reality.
 Chose this because I am passionate about it and want to combine the skills I am learning with a background that I am already very knowledgable in.
 With my background in business, I am able to easily understand how to take interesting insights and turn it into a money-making opportunity?